intertecio/kubernetes-interview-task-HristijanT/README.md

 - The project could be adapted to run on cloud providers like:
   - **AWS EKS (Elastic Kubernetes Service)**
     - Replace Minikube with EKS cluster
-    - Use AWS Load Balancer instead of NodePort services
+    - Use AWS Load Balancer Controller instead of NodePort services
     - Integrate with AWS ECR instead of DockerHub
     - Utilize AWS Secrets Manager for credentials